goreleaser/goreleaser/www/docs/customization/snapshots.md

 ## How it works

 When you run GoReleaser with `--snapshot`, it will set the `Version` template variable to the evaluation of `snapshot.name_template`.
 This means that if you use `{{ .Version }}` on your name templates, you'll get the snapshot version.

-You can also check if its a snapshot build inside a template with:
+You can also check if it's a snapshot build inside a template with:

 ```
 {{ if .IsSnapshot }}something{{ else }}something else{{ end }}